ElektraInitiative/libelektra/doc/GETSTARTED.md

 cmake --build . --target run_nokdbtests
 ```

 With these commands you will be able to run the "Hello World!" example, but usually you will need to use some of the [plugins](/src/plugins/README.md), tools and bindings of Elektra.
 Please take a look at the more detailed [compiling documentation](/doc/COMPILE.md).
-After you completed building Elektra on your own, you can execute these commands to install Elektra (please check the [installation documentation](/doc/INSTALL.md) for the many available packages):
+After you completed building Elektra on your own, you can execute these commands to install Elektra
+(please check the [installation documentation](/doc/INSTALL.md)for the many available packages):

 ```sh
 sudo make install